labbeth/phenoProfile/README.md

 #### Knowledge-based approaches

-Non-linear based on HPO hyperbolic embeddings applied to the binary Patient × Phenotype matrix.
+Non-linear method based on HPO hyperbolic embeddings applied to the binary Patient × Phenotype matrix.

+As a result, a patient phenotypic profile is an aggregation of his phenotypes embeddings.
+In hyperbolic geometry, this aggregation is typically done through Fréchet mean or Einstein midpoint (which is a good approximation to scale up).

 Unweighted methods treat each phenotype equally, while IC (Information-Content) methods weight each phenotype based on its relative discriminative importance within all the patients.